cfug/diox/dio/README.md

 /// Response body. may have been transformed, please refer to [ResponseType].
 T? data;

-/// Response headers.
-late Headers headers;

-/// The corresponding request info. late RequestOptions requestOptions;
+/// The corresponding request info.
+RequestOptions requestOptions;

-/// Http status code.
+/// HTTP status code.
 int? statusCode;

 /// Returns the reason phrase associated with the status code.